This article is for:

 Create a chain link

-The following instructions use the example of reporting a value for Marketable Securities on the Balance Sheet and as a component in your financial note.
+The following instructions use the example of reporting a value for Marketable Securities on the Balance Sheet and as a component in a table within your financial note.
 While the value is the same, the fact in the note needs an axis and member.

 - 1